Elizabeth Tower, Manchester

-Elizabeth Tower is a 153-metre (501 ft), 52-storey residential skyscraper in Manchester, England, developed by Renaker.
+Elizabeth Tower is a 153-metre (501 ft), 52-storey residential skyscraper on Silvercroft Street in Manchester, England.
 The building is part of the first phase of the Crown Street development area at the southern end of Deansgate in the city centre, behind the Deansgate Square skyscraper cluster and adjacent to The Blade skyscraper.
-It was designed by SimpsonHaugh architects and as of September 2025 is the seventh-tallest building in Greater Manchester.
+It was designed by SimpsonHaugh architects and developed by Renaker.
+As of June 2026 it is the 10th-tallest building in Greater Manchester.

 History

 Planning

 The planning application was submitted to Manchester City Council in April 2018 for two tall buildings, a 51-storey and a 21-storey tower subsequently named Elizabeth Tower and Victoria Residence respectively.
 The towers form the first phase of developer Renaker's Crown Street development, consisting of a combined total of 664 apartments.
 Elizabeth Tower contains 484 apartments.
 Planning approval was obtained in summer 2018.

 Construction

 Construction of Elizabeth Tower commenced in 2018 and completed in 2022.
 The smaller of the two towers, Victoria Residence, reached practical completion in November 2020.